-Palliative care treats people suffering from serious and chronic illnesses such as cancer, cardiac disease such as congestive heart failure (CHF), chronic obstructive pulmonary disease (COPD), kidney failure, Alzheimer’s, Parkinson’s, Amyotrophic Lateral Sclerosis (ALS) and many more.
+Palliative care teams focus on quality of life.
+They treat people suffering from the symptoms and stress of serious illnesses such as cancer, congestive heart failure (CHF), chronic obstructive pulmonary disease (COPD), kidney disease, Alzheimer’s, Parkinson’s, Amyotrophic Lateral Sclerosis (ALS), and many more.

-If you or a loved one has been diagnosed with a serious illness, you may benefit from palliative care.
-Speak to your doctor and ask for it.
+If you or a loved one is facing a serious illness, you may benefit from palliative care.
+You can have palliative care at any point in your illness.
+Search the Palliative Care Provider Directory to find it near you.
+Take the quiz if you’re not sure.
+Then speak to your doctor, and ask for it.
 Bring the handout with you!